Pratham31/AdmireME/README.md

 ## 2. Setting up the action in your Repository

 1. Make sure that your repository contains all the necessary files which are present in this repository.
-2. Click on Actions and `create an action`.
+2. Click on the Actions tab and then `create an action`.
    ![](https://docs.github.com/assets/images/help/repository/actions-tab.png)
 3. Add code in `Admire.yml` to your workflow `yml` file.
 <br>